 If your child develops an interest in any of our topics we would love to see the result of any independent or parent-led projects.
 The Cherry Hinton library and local museums are extremely helpful and have wonderful resources.

 The children will have one guided reading session per week, where we will be looking at settings, expressing views about the text with evidence and using punctuation to guide expression.
-During reading carousel, children will have the opportunity to practice their handwriting, read independently, in pairs, as well as developing their reading comprehension.
+During reading carousel, children will also have the opportunity to practice their independent reading and reading comprehension.